Efrat Shimron

 Recent papers:

-Efrat Shimron, Or Perlman "AI in MRI: Computational Frameworks for a Faster, Optimized, and Automated Imaging Workflow".
-This is an editorial paper for the special issue that we co-edited, titled "AI in MRI: Frontiers and applications", which includes 17 papers that showcase the state-of-the-art in the field.
+Bioengineering journal editorial: "AI in MRI: Computational Frameworks for a Faster, Optimized, and Automated Imaging Workflow".
+Part of the special issue that Or Perlman and I co-edited, titled "AI in MRI: Frontiers and applications"

 Nikhil Deveshwar, Abhejit Rajagopal, Sule Sahin, Efrat Shimron, Peder E.Z.
 Larson